Today find out about the German Carneval Recipes: Mutzen – a regional recipe from the Rhineland.

 Cooking Instructions German Carnival Recipes Mutzen

-- add flour, baking powder and mix it well until you have a dough which is making bubbles.
+– Add flour, baking powder and mix well until you get a somewhat bubbly dough.
+Knead the dough.

 – Roll the dough very thin on a baking board.